rbowen/presentations/path_to_maintainer/slides.md

 ???

 Listen more than you speak.
+Especially at first.
 Learn the community norms.

 Find out who the cast of characters is.
+Projects are like a TV show, and often revolve around one or two strong characters.
+Get to know the main actors and what role they are playing.

 Figure out where the community pain points are - what's not getting done?
 Who is getting burned out?
 How can you help with that?